10 Stellar Blade tips and tricks for beginners to master the sword

 8. Beta moves can be used more often than you think

 Eve's more powerful attacks are called Beta moves, and you'll unlock up to four of them across the early hours of the game (if you invest the skills accordingly).
-These are tied to a charging special metre, but you should feel free to unleash them pretty liberally.
-Not only do they charge up through all the basic actions, but there's plenty of skills spread around the various trees that boost Beta charge rates, so that before long you'll be able to use them multiple times in every combat encounter.
+These are tied to a charging special meter, but you should feel free to unleash them pretty liberally.
+Not only do they charge up through all the basic actions, but there are plenty of skills spread around the various trees that boost Beta charge rates, so that before long you'll be able to use them multiple times in every combat encounter.
 When that's the case, the last thing you want to do is sit on them and save them up - you'll just end up all the worse off, using those moves once when you could've used them three times.

 9. Buy consumables, you can probably afford them!